rackerlabs/rax_rails_tutorial/README.md

 That way, we can call `<%= error_messages_for @some_model %>` in our views.
 Hat tip to Ryan Bates at [Railscasts](http://railscasts.com) for this code - it's a little cleaner than the helper that used to be included in Rails (before Rails 3).

 The last bit of prep we're going to do is to add some CSS.
-To save you the work, just create a file at `app/assets/stylesheets/serverly.scss` with the following content (note that we're using Sass in the Gemfile):
+To save some work, just create a file at `app/assets/stylesheets/serverly.scss` with the following content (note that we're using Sass in the Gemfile):

 ```scss
 html, body {